Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 3. Time Step Size- the time interval to be used in the representation of results
 4. Number of Developer Keys- multiple developer keys may be required depending on the size (number of Search Terms, time period length and number of websites to search) of the query
 5. Developer Key(s)- from Google CSE
-6. Search term(s)
+6. Search term(s)- The main search term for the query
-7. Or Terms- terms that could also be included in a search, but do not necessarily need to be present i.e. if you were searching for articles on drought, these terms could be water or snow)
+7. Or terms- defined by google as "[Provide] additional search terms to check for in a document, where each document in the search results must contain at least one of the additional search terms."
+Each Search term can have multiple Or terms.
-8. Include term(s)
+8. Include term(s)- must be found in each result in addition to the initial search term.
+Google defines these as "exactTerms."
+It is suggested that each search only have one associated Include term.

+The search will be performed for the Search term AND one or more of the OR terms AND all Include terms.
 It should be noted that Search, Or, and Include terms in the query are case sensitive.

 ### (iii) Software Outputs